If you have a WooCommerce WordPress website and want to sell large digital files online you may come up against the following issues:

 If you have many files that form part of a digital product download, you could compress those files into a single .zip file.
 This will save the customer having to download load multiple files.
 You might use this approach when creating albums.

-Once the .zip file has been uploaded to your shared folder on DropBox, right click the file and Copy Dropbox Link.
+Once your file has been uploaded to your shared folder on DropBox, right click the file and Copy Dropbox Link.

-In order to make the link download work correctly you need to edit the link.
+In order to make the download link work correctly in Woocommerce you need to make two edits.

 Under the General tab, add the digital file and paste in the Dropbox URL for the product.

-When a customer buys the product the file is downloaded to their computer using the bandwidth from Dropbox instead of the website.
+When a customer buys the product and clicks to download the file, the file is force downloaded to their computer using the bandwidth from Dropbox instead of your website.

 You will need an upgraded Dropbox account though because the free account only comes with 2GB.